 Ghost Towns near Las Vegas?
 You bet there are!
 As a matter of fact, The Silver State has more ghost towns than actual inhabited ones!
-From dusty old mining camps to once-thriving towns with remnants of boom times long gone, your home base in Las Vegas is a fine starting point for numerous ghost town adventures.
-Here is information about ghost towns that are within driving distance of Las Vegas.
+From dusty old mining camps to once-thriving towns with remnants of boom times long gone, your home base in Las Vegas is the perfect starting point for numerous ghost town adventures.
+Here is information about some of the best ghost towns that are within driving distance of Las Vegas.
 So pack up the car and head out for an adventure back in time to these ghost towns near Las Vegas!

 Calico Ghost Town